xcwolfe/Differential-Expression-in-C-elegans/STAR and JUM workflow.md

-# JUM workflow
+# STAR and JUM workflow
-This pipeline illustrates how to run JUM using a large cluster computer (with hopefully lots of memory).
+This pipeline illustrates how to run STAR and JUM using a large cluster computer (with hopefully lots of memory).
 We will be utilizing Unix (C language) and later R to analyze our JUM data

 Navigate to your working directory: